jhsu802701/rails_from_scratch_rails5/01-05-other_metrics.md

 ```

 ### git_check.sh
-* In the git_check.sh file, replace the entire contents of git_check.sh with the following:
+* Replace the entire contents of the git_check.sh file with the following:
 ```
 #!/bin/bash